6. Exploring advanced features#

 print(f"Accuracy: {results_NEW_OB.cumulative.accuracy()}")

-• One can use TensorBoard to visualize logged data in an online fashion
+• One can use TensorBoard to visualise logged data in an online fashion.

 [8]: